 With the banks of the Thames River in London being increasingly covered with high rise luxury housing, Trinity Buoy Wharf and its buildings stand as unique survivors and reminders of an era when London and its maritime shipping, trade, commerce and shipbuilding industries were at their height, being the greatest in the world.

-The rich maritime, industrial and social history of Trinity Buoy Wharf; its buildings, training lighthouse and the Thames, River Lee and their banks nearby, we aim to bring to life in a range of new displays over the next few years.
-In conjunction with the SS Robin Trust we also hope to bring together a heritage boat collection of vessels directly associated with London and the Thames, its ports, rivers and shipbuilding heritage.
+The rich maritime, industrial and social history of Trinity Buoy Wharf; its buildings, training lighthouse and the Thames, River Lee and their banks nearby, the Wharf aims to bring to life in a range of new displays over the next few years.
+In conjunction with the SS Robin Trust they also hope to bring together a heritage boat collection of vessels directly associated with London and the Thames, its ports, rivers and shipbuilding heritage.
 These are mostly larger steel steam and motor vessels and are at high risk of being lost.

 Several vessels have been identified and are either on static display, on temporary moorings or are in the process of being transferred over subject to mooring availability.

 The following vessels currently form part of the collection:

 Steam Coaster designed to carry auxiliary sail, built 1889-90 by Mackenzie & McAlpine & Co at Orchard House Yard, Bow Creek, 100 meters from Trinity Buoy Wharf and fitted out at East India Dock alongside.
 Internationally recognised as being the sole survivor of a class of cargo vessels numbering several thousand built over a 100 year period.